secureCodeBox/documentation/docs/how-tos/scanning-web-applications.md

         maxDepth: 10
 ```
 ZAP also has the option for an [Active Scan](https://www.zaproxy.org/docs/desktop/start/features/ascan/).
 Active scanning attempts to find potential vulnerabilities by using known attacks against the selected targets.
-It's rules can be modified in the `scanners` parameter.
-An example for that would be :
+Its rules can be modified in the `scanners` parameter.
+An example for that would be:

 ```yaml
  # ZAP ActiveScans Configuration